CasparKielwein/Aaargh/Mechanics.md

 #### Class
 The class has the largest direct effect on a heroes abilities.

-#### Attribtues
+#### Attributes
 #### Skills
 #### Disciplines
 How different do disciplines need to be?
 Disciplines of a single class should be very different.
-It should be clear immediately how two disciplines are different and why a player should chose one over the other.
+It should be clear immediately how two disciplines are different and why a player should choose one over the other.

 It is ok if disciplines of two classes are similar.
 Two classes should either have different direct and attack abilities or different support abilities and secondary effects.

 #### Talents / Feats
 Talents are mostly static buffs and passive abilities which influence the way a hero is played.
-They can provide active abilities and but should be rare and there should be a good reason why that abilitiy is not Discipline Rank.
+They can provide active abilities but that should be rare and there should be a good reason why that ability is not Discipline Rank.
 A Talent is slightly stronger than a single rank in a Discipline.
 A Hero has a low number of Talents (3-4).